Ally Brooke: 2017–2020: Solo projects and Finding Your Harmony memoir

-In September 2019, Brooke performed the opening theme song to Nickelodeon's The Casagrandes, a spin-off of The Loud House in which she also plays the fictional popstar Alisa Barela.
-She released the song and music video for the single "Higher" with Matoma in September 2019.
-From September to November 2019, Brooke competed on the 28th season of Dancing with the Stars, finishing in third place.
-Brooke danced to her own song "Higher" while on Dancing with the Stars, where she received her first perfect score from the judges.
+In September, Brooke performed the opening theme song to Nickelodeon's The Casagrandes, a spin-off of The Loud House in which she also plays the fictional popstar Alisa Barela.
+She released the song and music video for the single "Higher" with Matoma that same month.
+From September to November, Brooke competed on the 28th season of Dancing with the Stars, finishing in third place.
+Brooke danced to her own song "Higher" while on the show, after which she received her first perfect score from the judges.
 In November, Brooke released the single "No Good".
-On December 8, 2019, she opened the Miss Universe beauty pageant, performing a medley of her singles and a Selena tribute with "I Could Fall in Love" and "Dreaming of You".
+On December 8, she opened the Miss Universe beauty pageant, performing a medley of her singles and a Selena tribute with "I Could Fall in Love" and "Dreaming of You".

-In January 2020, she announced her Time To Shine Tour on social media with shows in North America, which kicked off on March 6, 2020, in Chicago, IL at the House of Blues.
-However, due to the COVID-19 pandemic, the tour was cancelled until further notice.
-On February 21, 2020, Dutch producer Afrojack released the song "All Night", featuring Brooke as the song's vocalist.
+In January 2020, she announced her Time To Shine Tour on social media with shows in North America, which kicked off on March 6, in Chicago, Illinois at the House of Blues.
+However, due to the COVID-19 pandemic, the tour was postponed and eventually cancelled.
+On February 21, Dutch producer Afrojack released the single "All Night", featuring Brooke as the song's vocalist.
 A week later, on February 28, Brooke released the promotional single "Fabulous" alongside only a lyric video on YouTube.
 On April 3, she was featured along with rapper Gashi on Florian Picasso's song "Like You Do".

-In May 2020, Brooke revealed the cover of her upcoming memoir, Finding Your Harmony.
+In May, Brooke revealed the cover of her upcoming memoir, Finding Your Harmony.
 On July 17, Brooke released her first Spanglish single "500 Veces", with Dominican rapper Messiah, featuring Latin trap beats.
+In August, Brooke stated she wants to release an album in the future but is taking her time, and that it could be released in 2021.
+Finding Your Harmony was released on October 13.
+The memoir covers aspects of her life, including her childhood and her rise as a solo artist.
 She collaborated once more with Afrojack in her own single, "What Are We Waiting For?", released on October 16.
-The week after, on October 23, Dutch DJ Fedde Le Grand released the song "Gatekeeper" with Brooke.
+The week after, on the 23rd, Dutch DJ Fedde Le Grand released the song "Gatekeeper" with Brooke.
 On October 29, Brooke released her first original Christmas single "Baby I'm Coming Home".
 On November 13, Joe Stone released "Feeling Dynamite" with Brooke.
 She featured on Laidback Luke's song "Dance It Off", released on December 4.
-Finding Your Harmony was released on October 13, 2020.
-The memoir covers aspects of her life, including her childhood and her rise as a solo artist.
-In August 2020, Brooke stated she wants to release an album in the future but is taking her time, and that it could be released in 2021.
 Brooke was cast in the film High Expectations, playing the role of "Sofia".